Codecademy/docs/content/swiftui/concepts/views/terms/scrollview/scrollview.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-The **`ScrollView`** display the content within the scrollable content region.
-Based on platform appropriate scroll gestures, or how the code works, the view can scroll vertically, horizontally or both.
+The **`ScrollView`** displays content within the scrollable content region.
+Based on platform appropriate scroll gestures, or how the code works, the view can scroll vertically, horizontally, or both.

 ## Syntax